-Notes to the Ind AS financial statements for the year ended March 31, 2019
+Notes to the Ind AS financial statements for the year ended March 31, 2020 (All amounts in Indian Rupees Lakhs, except as otherwise stated)

-For the year ended For the year ended
+Particulars Year ended March 31, 2020 Year ended March 31, 2019

-Payment to auditors (excluding applicable taxes) March 31, 2019 March 31, 2018
+Payment to auditors (excluding applicable taxes)

-Statutory audit fee 6 5
+Statutory audit fee 4 6

-Tax audit fee 2 2
+Tax audit fee Others 5 2 3 11

-Others 3

-11

 Details of CSR expenditure

-Gross amount required to be spent during the year 16 31

-Amount spent during the year (paid in cash and for purpose other than construction/acquisition of 10 31
+Gross amount required to be spent during the year Amount spent during the year (paid in cash and for purpose other than - 16

-any asset) 27 31
+construction/acquisition of any asset) - 27

 22. Exceptional items

-Provision for unbilled revenue receivable from a related party - 6,964
+Provision for unbilled revenue receivable from a related party (847) (847)

-Provision for other receivable from a related party - 58

-Provision for inter company trade receivables from a related party - 25

-Provision for ineligible service tax credit 215

-7,261

-As at March 31, 2018, the Company had unbilled receivables aggregating to Rs.
-7,619 Lakhs (including Rs.
-6,964 Lakhs aged more than one year) from ISGN Corporation, USA ("ISGN USA"), a fellow subsidiary.
+As at March 31, 2020, the Company had unbilled receivables aggregating to Rs.
+7,869 Lakhs (Previous year : Rs.7,619 Lakhs) from ISGN Corporation, USA ("ISGN USA"), a fellow subsidiary.
 These unbilled receivables were accumulated over a period of time on account of Transfer Pricing requirements under the Income Tax Act and inability of ISGN USA to pay these receivables due to difficult financial condition.
-After considering the current financial position and future business prospects of ISGN USA, the Company had deemed the same as doubtful of recovery and accordingly the aforesaid receivables of Rs.
-6,964 Lakhs had been fully provided for as at year end.
-Further, the Company had provided for trade receivables of Rs.
-25 Lakhs and other receivables of Rs.
-58 Lakhs which were considered doubtful of recovery.
-The management, basis external advise, is of view that the aforesaid is in compliance with provisions of the Foreign Exchange Management Act, 1999.
-Service tax input credit in relation to the aforesaid services had also been provided.
+After considering the current financial position and future business prospects of ISGN USA, the Company has deemed the same as doubtful of recovery and accordingly the aforesaid receivables of Rs.
+7,869 Lakhs had been fully provided for as at year end.